Uri Geller's full biography

 In 2008 Uri created an amazing UFO TV event in Germany and more TV specials are planned for worldwide distribution.

-The 3rd season 2010 of the Dutch series of The New Uri Geller / The Next Uri Geller has just been televised with great success.
-2011 Scandinavia, France, Ukraine.
-2012 India China & Spain.
+The 3rd season of the Dutch series of The New Uri Geller / The Next Uri Geller was televised in 2010 with great success, and in 2011 "Phenomenon, The Next Uri Geller" live TV show amazed Ukraine for 11 weeks.

 In 2012 Uri was awarded the prestigious Golden Grolla award, at the eleventh "Masters of Magic" convention in St Vincent Italy, for inspiring the world of magic.
 In 2012 Uri also received the Star Foundation award at the house of commons (Houses of Parliament) in London, in recognition of his charity work.